 If you’re going to stay in a relationship with a narcissist, be honest with yourself about what you can—and can’t—expect.
 A narcissist isn’t going to change into someone who truly values you, so you’ll need to look elsewhere for emotional support and personal fulfillment.

 Learn what healthy relationships look and feel like.
 If you come from a narcissistic family, you may not have a very good sense of what a healthy give-and-take relationship is.
 The narcissistic pattern of dysfunction may feel comfortable to you.
 Just remind yourself that as familiar as it feels, it also makes you feel bad.
 In a reciprocal relationship, you will feel respected, listened to, and free to be yourself.

 Spend time with people who give you an honest reflection of who you are.
 In order to keep perspective and avoid buying into the narcissist’s distortions, it’s important to spend time with people who see you as you really are and who validate your thoughts and feelings.

 Make new friendships, if necessary, outside the narcissist’s orbit.
 Some narcissists isolate the people in their lives in order to better control them.
 If this is your situation, you’ll need to invest time into rebuilding lapsed friendships or cultivating new relationships.

 Look for meaning and purpose in work, volunteering, and hobbies.
 Instead of looking to the narcissist to make you feel good about yourself, pursue meaningful activities that make use of your talents and allow you to contribute.

 Related HelpGuide articles

-- Borderline Personality Disorder: A Guide to Symptoms, Treatment, and Recovery
+- Borderline Personality Disorder (BPD): A Guide to Symptoms, Treatment, and Recovery

-- Helping Someone with Borderline Personality Disorder: Helping a Loved One with BPD while Taking Care of Yourself
+- Helping Someone with Borderline Personality Disorder: How to Recognize BPD in a Loved One and Improve Your Relationship

 - Finding a Therapist Who Can Help You Heal: Getting the Most out of Therapy and Counseling